 In the world of startups and SaaS business, there are several markers a company can look to in order to determine how successful it is.
 One of these indicators is a company’s working capital turnover ratio.

 In order to better understand this metric, let’s take a step back: working capital is the money (current assets minus current liabilities) that a company can use to make product and operational improvements, after all the bills and debts have been paid.
-Startups can better manage their working capital by maintaining a capital cushion to extend their runway and getting very efficient about managing their accounts receivable in order to keep business running as usual.
-Having working capital is one thing, but measuring how you use it and having data to pivot your strategy, if needed, is another.

 This is where the working capital turnover ratio (WCTR) comes into play.
 A simple mathematical formula (also known as net sales to working capital), it calculates how efficiently a company uses working capital to generate sales.
-This ratio gives a company an accurate idea of how much money is available to put towards operations after all debt has been paid (information that is particularly useful for small businesses or early stage startups).

 The working capital turnover ratio formula is calculated by dividing the company’s net annual sales by its average working capital (naturally, if your working capital turns negative then your working capital turnover ratio will also turn negative).